7x-ax/sdk-js/README.md

 let g = new Geocode(API_KEY);
 let data = g.search('Lon');
-// data is an instance of GeocodeCollection.
+// data is an instance of the GeocodeCollection DTO.
 This contains an array of objects. for (let obj of data.objects) {
-    var_dump(obj.coordinates); // Instance of Coordinates
+    obj.coordinates; // Instance of Coordinates
-    var_dump(obj.location); // Instance of Location
+    obj.location; // Instance of Location
 }
 ```